vijaykumarpeta/yt-comments-extractor/README.md

 ## What It Does

 YouTube Comment Extractor connects to the YouTube Data API to fetch comments from any public video, then applies sophisticated filtering to separate genuine engagement from spam.
-The result is clean, organized data ready for analysis—exported as CSV or Excel files with full metadata.
+The result is clean, organized data ready for analysis, exported as CSV or Excel files with full metadata.

 ### Why Use This Tool?

 YouTube's comment section is flooded with spam.
 Studies show AI-generated spam now accounts for over 50% of comments on popular videos.
-This tool uses intent-based detection (not just keyword matching) to identify promotional spam while protecting legitimate comments—even excited fans using ALL CAPS or viewers sharing genuine testimonials.
+This tool uses intent-based detection (not just keyword matching) to identify promotional spam while protecting legitimate comments, even excited fans using ALL CAPS or viewers sharing genuine testimonials.

 ## Features